 The Language Technologies Minor allows CMU undergraduate students to learn about language technologies through a directed project.

-Information that current and prospective students of the University may need in order to be informed consumers.
+This link provides information that will help current and prospective CMU students be informed consumers.